hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

 It should be possible to remove a channel from an OSN and join or create it again later.

-It should be possible to delete the system-channel.
+When the system channel exists, it should be possible to delete the system-channel, but not any other channel.

 ### Listing the channels
 Listing the channels serviced by a given OSN is achieved by invoking